LasseHaslev/laravel-modules/README.md

     "@php artisan package:discover-modules"
 ]
 ```

+> Remember to run this command every time you create a new module.

 ## Create local packages
 I recommend you to use [LasseHaslev/laravel-package-template](https://github.com/LasseHaslev/laravel-package-template) to get a flying start to your local package.